 - Learn more about setting up your Yubikey with GitHub.com

 - Authy is a desktop- or laptop-based application which can be used to generate a one-time token (OTP) for use logging in to GitHub.com.

 - This option is usually best for when you do all or most of your work in an environment where you do not have access to a mobile phone or USB YubiKey.

 - Learn more about setting up Authy with GitHub.com

 - You will also have the option during 2FA to generate and save a list of recovery codes to get into your account in the event you lose access to one of your 2FA methods.
 This is highly recommended, and the recovery codes should be stored someplace safe.
 Some options for storing your recovery codes include:

 - Printing the codes and storing them in a safe place in your office.

 - Storing the recovery codes in a password manager that you might be using.

-- It is recommended that you set up MULTIPLE 2FA options.
-This can protect your access to account in the even that you lose access to one of your authenticators.
+- We recommend that you set up MULTIPLE 2FA options.
+This can protect your access to your account in the event that you lose access to one of your authenticators.

 - For more information, check out the Two-factor Authentication post on the GitHub Blog.